An Overview of Payrolling Benefits in Kind

 What’s going to change and how will it impact you?

-Starting from April 2026, payrolling BIKs will become mandatory, eliminating the need for you to file annual P11D forms.
+Starting from April 2026, payrolling benefits in kind will become mandatory, eliminating the need for you to file annual P11D forms.

 This means all BIKs – except for loans and living accommodation provided by you – must be reported and taxed through payroll.

-You’ll need to ensure your payroll process can handle this change and upgrade or replace your software if necessary.
+You’ll need to make sure your payroll process can handle this and change your payroll software if necessary.

 How to register for payrolling benefits